andrewleader/OemToast/README.md

 1. Sign out of the computer
 1. Sign back in
 1. [EXPECTED] A debug notification from both apps should appear, stating that the notifications have been scheduled
+1. [EXPECTED] After 5 minutes, Edge notification should appear.
-1. [EXPECTED] After 5 minutes, notifications from BOTH apps should appear (both Edge and Xbox).
-The Xbox one, when compiled in debug mode, is set to show the notification after 5 minutes rather than after 24 hours, simply for ease of testing.
+1. [EXPECTED] After 15 minutes, Xbox notification should appear.
+The Xbox notification, when compiled in debug mode, is set to show the notification after 15 minutes rather than after 24 hours, simply for ease of testing.

 ## Testing with OEM image